-ASL products are allocated to Solvency II Lines of Business Insurance with profit participation, and Index-linked and unit-linked insurance.
+ASL in force products are allocated to Solvency II Lines of Business Insurance with profit participation.
+There are no policies in force related to Index-linked and unit-linked insurance.

-The following table shows the solvency II line of business and the size of each product:
+The following table shows the solvency II line of business and the size of each product as of 31st December 2018: